IgniteUI/help-topics/topics/02_Controls/Editors/00_igCurrencyEditor/00_igCurrencyEditor_igCurrencyEditor_Overview.md

 -   Min/Max Value

 `igCurrencyEditor` inherits the `igNumericEditor` options, but it has some unique properties of its own.
 For example you can use the `currencySymbol` option to change the displayed currency symbol.
-A full list of the `igCurrencyEditor` can be found in the [igCurrencyEditor jQuery API](%%jQueryApiUrl%%/ui.igCurrencyEditor).
+A full list of the `igCurrencyEditor` options can be found in the [igCurrencyEditor jQuery API](%%jQueryApiUrl%%/ui.igCurrencyEditor).

 Similarly to the `igNumericEditor` the `igCurrencyEditor` have a negative pattern.
 The `currencyNegativePattern` option defines the display mode pattern for negative numeric values.It looks like this:
 `currencyNegativePattern: '$(n)'`